-The last step before the app goes to the store is creating certificates, which can be tricky, time-consuming and pretty technical.
+The last step before the app goes to the store is creating certificates, which can be tricky, time-consuming and technical.
 You may need a developer colleague to help you out here, especially the first time or two.
-These publications are in reality apps, and as such, have the same sort of submission process as traditional iOS apps.
+These publications are in reality apps, and have the same submission process as traditional iOS apps.
 Once the app is provided to Apple, Apple must approve the app before it can be found in the App store.
 If you need to make updates, you will have to reupload the folio and submit an update to the app.

 Comparing Adobe DPS to iBooks Author and a little on the Kindle/Android Process

-Of course, since it is an Apple product, you are limited to the methods of distribution.
+Since it is an Apple product, you are limited to the methods of distribution.
 If the clients have iOS devices, they can easily download the published file in their email and open it in GoodReader or iBooks.

 Designers can create Kindle Fire apps with Adobe Digital Publishing suite to sell on Amazon.
 You still use App Builder and InDesign when creating the app.
 The difference is that you have to create a custom multi-folio viewer application (.apk) to submit to Amazon.
-Currently, Amazon does not support single-folio apps.
+Amazon does not support single-folio apps.
 The APK can also be utilized to submit to the Google Play Store.
 Once that is done, the rest is like riding a bike for a designer.

 It’s true that creating digital publications can be a difficult process.
 There are many steps, applications, and platforms that need to be considered.

-I’ve found that since I have a strong understanding of design and layout, it has always been learning the technical side of the applications that I have struggled a bit with.
+I’ve found that since I have a strong understanding of design and layout, it has always been learning the technical side of the applications I have struggled with.
 Adobe’s design products are helping designers to create apps that have a high level of polish but don’t require a lot of programming chops.
-Sure, there are some limits as I have outlined here, but overall the possibilities down the road sure look good.
+Sure, there are limits as I have outlined here, but overall the possibilities down the road sure look good.